Greenwich Child Endangerment Lawyer

 In Greenwich, Connecticut, when a minor under the age of 16 is placed in certain dangerous situations, law enforcement officials can be quick to make an arrest in Greenwich for child endangerment.
 Often, when police are called to a Greenwich domestic violence assault arrest or another charge based on violent actions that occurred between adults, Greenwich Police will tack on a felony risk of injury charge.

 Greenwich domestic defense lawyers understand that these charges are often more serious than other charges associated with the dispute.
 Risk of injury to minors is a felony offense punishable by up to ten or more years in prison.
-If you have been arrested for child endangerment, you will want a Greenwich child endangerment lawyer working to defend your rights and helping you reach the best possible resolution.
+If you have been arrested for putting a minor at risk, you will want a Greenwich child endangerment lawyer working to defend your rights and helping you reach the best possible resolution.

 Because the statutes defining child endangerment cover a broad range of circumstances, the charge can arise from a number of different situations.
 Some of the more common include: